provena/provena/docs/data-store/automated-access.md

 The overall flow in any automated environment will be:

 -   reading the previously generated key from an environment variable (or loading it dynamically from a secure password management service/API)
--   using the key to exchange for a RRAP M&DS IS authorisation access token
+-   using the key to exchange for a Provena IS authorisation access token
 -   including this access token as a bearer token in API requests
 -   for downloading a dataset:
     -   using the [data store API](https://data-api.mds.gbrrestoration.org/docs){:target="\_blank"} to [fetch](https://data-api.mds.gbrrestoration.org/docs#/Registry%20Items/fetch_dataset_registry_items_fetch_dataset_get){:target="\_blank"} information about the location of the desired dataset (using a [handle](../digital-object-identifiers.md){:target="\_blank"})